kelseyabreu/biomastersCampaign/README.md

 you 'had the dream.' - exactly what did you experience?"

 PLAYER:
-"I had a dream.
-Three nights in a row, starting three days ago.
+"I've had the same dream every day in a row, starting last week.
 Words floating everywhere: 'BioMasters,' over and over.
 Then a voice telling me about understanding nature, the delicate balance, the essence of species... the entire story from your blog.
 It felt urgent.
 Like something needed me to understand."

-[Mr.BioMaster's soda can stops mid-air] (fix this)
+[Mr.BioMaster's soda can stops mid-air]

 Mr.BioMaster (quietly):
-"Three days ago...
-You started having them three days ago...hmm"
+"Last week...
+You started having them last week...hmm"

 PLAYER:
 "Yes.
 Why?"

 Mr.BioMaster (sets cup down slowly):
-"I updated my blog three days ago.
+"I updated my blog last week.
 Just a small edit to fix a typo."

 Mr.BioMaster (stares at player):
 "You said the entire story.
 From my blog.
 Word for word?"